Home Ownership Opportunities

 Smoky Mountain Housing Partnership (SMHP) is the affordable housing division of Mountain Projects, Inc., a community action agency that has served the southern mountains of Western North Carolina since 1965.
 Mountain Projects has several long-running initiatives to assist homeowners in need, and Smoky Mountain Housing Partnership is the newest addition to its lineup of programs.
 SMHP generates affordable housing and home buying services and counseling for essential workers in Haywood and Jackson Counties.

 SMHP understands the rising costs of home ownership in Western North Carolina.
 It is our promise to continue as a force in the effort to provide mountain residents with affordable, safe and clean places to call home.
-We have embarked on an ambitious drive to build affordable homes throughout the region including micro-homes and family dwellings.
+We have embarked on an ambitious drive to build affordable homes throughout the region.

 You can join our effort to address the lack of affordable housing in Haywood and Jackson counties by donating funds, materials, and time.